alentoghostflame/Python-Linux-Soundboard/README.md

 `Pulseaudio`, `TKinter`, and Python 3.
 The commands used in this are `pactl` and `paplay` to create an audio device and to stream audio to the audio device, and `Tkinter` is used to make the GUI.
 All this was written in Python 3.
 A soft requirement is `pavucontrol` to set an application to listen to the monitor of PythonSoundboardOutput (AKA PythonSoundboardOutput.monitor)

 ## Quick Feature List
-* Supports multiple folders, and allows quickly changing between those folders.
-* Control the sounds played and folder selected via numpad keys (If given an event file).
+* Supports (theoretically) unlimited amounts of folders and (theoretically) unlimited amounts of audio files.
+* Use buttons on GUI to switch folders and play the first 9 audio files.
+* Click on the lists to switch folders and play any audio file.
+* Use numpad keys to switch folders and play sounds no matter what application you have selected!
+(If event file is given)
 * Multiple audio threads allowing for multiple different or same sounds to play at once!
-* Ability to instantly kill all audio threads.
+* Ability to instantly kill all outgoing audio.

-## No module named 'tkinter'!
-If on Ubuntu, do `sudo apt install python3-tk` to get TKinter for Python3.
-Else, use pip to install it or find instructions for your distribution.
+## How to run
+Two methods.

+A: double click on main.py and run it.

+B: Open up a terminal, navigate to the soundboard folder, and run `python3 main.py`

 ## How to...
 Small list of "How to do"'s, if you either have a question or found something that you think belongs here, make an issue for it and I'll probably add it!